EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Further Improvements and Limitations

 \item \textbf{Case 2.3.2. $v_j(D_1) \ge max(v_j(C_2 \cup D_2), v_j(C_1))$ and $v_i(D_2 \cup E_2) < v_i(E_1)$:}

 We allocate $C_1$ to $j'$, $D_1$ to $j$, $E_1$ to $i$, and $C_2 \cup D_2 \cup E_2$ to $i'$. \end{itemize} \end{itemize}

 Therefore, we can find an $\efx$ allocation in multi-cycles of odd length, thereby completing our proof.
-Note that since our algorithm for bipartite multi-graph runs in polynomial time, this algorithm runs in polynomial time as well. \end{proof}
+The running time of this procedure can be concluded from the running time of our algorithm for bipartite multi-graphs (Theorem \ref{thm:multi-bipartite-main}). \end{proof}

+Note that our proof works for monotone valuations if the length of the multi-cycle is at least four.
+Moreover, it is clear to see that it terminates in polynomial time for cancelable valuations.
+Therefore, we can conclude the following:

+\begin{corollary} For any fair division instance on multi-cycles with at least four agents and monotone valuations, $\efx$ allocations always exist and can be computed in pseudo-polynomial time.
+Moreover, if the valuations are cancelable, such allocations can be computed in polynomial time. \end{corollary}

 \paragraph{Why do our techniques fail for general multi-graphs?} Theorems \ref{thm:multi-bipartite-main} and \ref{thm:multi-cycle} make it hopeful that one can adapt/modify our techniques to prove the existence of $\efx$ allocations in general multi-graphs.
 In our proof, we never had to deal with the case (after Algorithm~\ref{alg:greedy}) where there were two envied vertices $i$ and $j$ in the graph such that no edge from $E(i,j)$ was allocated.
 This turns out to be the most complicated case for the general multi-graph structure.
 As a solution concept, one can aim to achieve a partial orientation with $|S_i(X) \cap S_j(X)| \ge 2$ for any adjacent envied vertices $i,j$.
 If this happens, we can let $(C_1, C_2)$ be the \emph{$i$-cut} configuration of items $E(i, j)$ and then allocate $C_1$ and $C_2$ to two different vertices in $S_i(X) \cap S_j(X)$.
 Also, we believe that we have to use both configurations \emph{$i$-cut} and \emph{$j$-cut} for every pair of adjacent vertices $i,j$ for extending our result to general multi-graphs.